ecmwf/odc/docs/content/reference/file-format-reference.rst

 Missing Values
 ~~~~~~~~~~~~~~

-There are three categories of mising value:
+There are three categories of missing value:

    1. The value used in the API to communicate that a value is missing with calling code
    2. A missing value chosen to represent a missing value during encoded, which is stored in the column header during encoding.
 This typically matches the API missing value used during encoding.
    3. Codec-specific values or markers used to indicate that a value is missing.

-By default the values used for (1) and (2) are
+By default the values used for (1) and (2) are:

 ========  ===============
 Type      Value